-Notices shall be prominently displayed at any area used for smoking requesting patrons to respect the needs of local residents and use the area quietly.
-Patrons permitted to temporarily leave and then re- enter the premises to smoke or to make a telephone call shall be restricted to a designated smoking area defined as (specify location).
-After (XX.XX), Patrons will only be permitted to use the outside area for temporary purposes e.g. to smoke or External to make a telephone call.
-For those businesses with external tables and chairs Tables and (ensure times are the same as other similar Chairs businesses in the area) No food or alcohol shall to be served on the patio/terrace area after (XX.XX) hours.
-All outside tables and chairs shall be rendered unusable by (XX.XX) each day.
-All tables and chairs shall be removed from the outside area by (XX.XX) each day.
-Signs For all businesses where patrons will leave during an evening and have residential in the local area.
-Notices shall be prominently displayed at all exits requesting patrons to respect the needs of local Queueing to residents and businesses and leave the area quietly.
-See prevention of crime and disorder above.
-Enter Premises Movement of For all businesses who store waste externally (ensure Waste Externally times are the same as other similar businesses in the area) No waste or recyclable materials, including bottles, shall be moved, removed from or placed in outside areas between (XX.XX) hours and (XX.XX) hours on the following day.
-No collections of waste or recycling materials (including bottles) from the premises shall take place between (XX.XX) and (XX.XX) on the following day.
-Deliveries For all businesses with deliveries to the premises (ensure times are the same as other similar businesses in the area) No deliveries to the premises other than milk and newspapers shall take place between (XX.XX) and Takeaways (XX.XX) on the following day.
-For all businesses operating takeaway/delivery functionality late into the evening 1
+I Patrons permitted to temporarily leave and then re- enter the premises, e.g. to smoke or to make a telephone call, shall be limited to (X) persons at any one time Patrons permitted to temporarily leave and then re- enter the premises, e.g. to smoke or to make a telephone call, shall not be permitted to take drinks or glass containers with them The Premises Licence Holder shall ensure that any patrons drinking and/or smoking outside the premises do so in an orderly manner and are supervised by staff so as to ensure that there is no public nuisance or obstruction of the public highway Loudspeakers shall not be located outside the building Notices shall be prominently displayed at any area used for smoking requesting patrons to respect the needs of local residents and use the area quietly Patrons permitted to temporarily leave and then re- enter the premises to smoke or to make a telephone call shall be restricted to a designated smoking area defined as (specify location) After (XX.XX) Patrons will only be permitted to use the outside area for temporary purposes e.g. to smoke or to make a telephone call External For those businesses with external tables and chairs Tables and (ensure times are the same as other similar Chairs businesses in the area) No food or alcohol shall to be served on the patio/terrace area after (XX.XX) hours All outside tables and chairs shall be rendered unusable by (XX.XX) each day All tables and chairs shall be removed from the outside area by (XX.XX) each day Signs For all businesses where patrons will leave during an - evening and have residential in the local area Notices shall be prominently displayed at all exits requesting patrons to respect the needs of local Oueveland to residents and businesses and leave the area quietly Queueing to Enter See prevention of crime and disorder above Premises Movement of For all businesses who store waste externally (ensure Waste times are the same as other similar businesses in the Externally area) No waste or recyclable materials, including bottles, shall be moved, removed from or placed in outside areas between (XX.XX) hours and (XX.XX) hours on the following day No collections of waste or recycling materials (including bottles) from the premises shall take place Deliveries between (XX.XX) and (XX.XX) on the following day For all businesses with deliveries to the premises (ensure times are the same as other similar businesses in the area) k

-All staff including delivery drivers will be trained making them aware that they must be considerate of neighbouring premises; a sign requiring this will also be placed on any door used for the collection of the delivery at all times.
-Manager's Phone Number to be Available For High Risk businesses likely to cause a nuisance.
-A direct telephone number for the manager at the premises shall be publicly available at all times the premises is open.
-This telephone number is to be made available to residents and businesses in the vicinity.
-Steam and Odours No fumes, steam or odours shall be emitted from the licensed premises so as to cause a nuisance to any persons living or carrying on business in the area where the premises are situated.
+No deliveries to the premises other than milk and newspapers shall take place between (XX.XX) and (XX.XX) on the following day Takeaways For all businesses operating takeaway/delivery functionality late into the evening All staff including delivery drivers will be trained making them aware that they must be considerate of neighbouring premises, a sign requiring this will also be placed on any door used for the collection of the delivery at all times Manager's Phone Number to be Available For High Risk businesses likely to cause a nuisance A direct telephone number for the manager at the premises shall be publicly available at all times the premises is open This telephone number is to be made available to residents and businesses in the vicinity Steam and Odours No fumes, steam or odours shall be emitted from the licensed premises so as to cause a nuisance to any persons living or carrying on business in the area where the premises are situated